 According to the local myths, Puma Punku is related to the Gods and the time of the first creation.
 The legend states that the first inhabitants had supernatural powers and were able to move stones from the ground and carry them through the air using sounds.
 The Inca tribes accept those legends and deny that their ancestors built it.

-However, it is important to also see the other side of the coin.
-It is true that these stones could be manufactured with either stone or metallic tools, since Andean cultures were skilled with metals.
+It is true that these stones could have been manufactured with either stone or metallic tools, since Andean cultures were skilled with metals.
 Ropes and wood could have been used to transfer the blocks and put them in place.
 Adding to the fact that stones from Puma Punku were later used for churches and houses in nearby cities, the logical assumption that it was built by pre-Andean civilizations becomes stronger.

 We still do not have a definite answer as to who the creators of Puma Punku are; however, archaeologists have recently used radar to discover what seems to be an underground chamber.
 Head archaeologist Domingo Mendoza stated that his team believes the chamber may be a tomb about 10 feet underground.